-Conjugating a verb is simply creating an orderly arrangement of its many forms.
+English verb conjugation is simply creating an orderly arrangement of a verb’s many forms.
 We use different forms of the same verb depending of the situation.
-For example, we can change the verb walk to walks to walked, and so on.
+For example, we can do the verb conjugation for the verb walk to walks to walked, and so on.

-Verbs can be conjugated with regards to person and tense.
-When conjugating for person, the verb changes form depending of whether the first, second, or third person subject is involved.
+An English verb conjugation works regardless of person and tense.
+When doing an English verb conjugation for person, the verb changes form depending of whether the first, second, or third person subject is involved.

 First person: I walk

 Second person: You walk